Evil Uno

 Nicolas Dansereau (born July 20, 1987), better known by the ring name Evil Uno, is a Canadian professional wrestler.
-He is currently signed to All Elite Wrestling (AEW), where he is a member of The Dark Order.
+He is the co-founder of Mystery Wrestling.
+He is signed to All Elite Wrestling (AEW), where he is a member of The Dark Order.

 Formerly known as Player Uno, he regularly teamed with Stu Grayson as the Super Smash Brothers for various independent promotions across North America, including Alpha-1 Wrestling, Capital City Championship Combat (C*4), Inter Species Wrestling (ISW), and California-based Pro Wrestling Guerrilla (PWG).
 Together, they are former one-time Chikara Campeones de Parejas, one-time PWG World Tag Team Champions and winners of PWG's 2012 Dynamite Duumvirate Tag Team Title Tournament.

 Career

 Early career

 Dansereau first began wrestling at the age of 14.
 At the time, he went under the name "El PoPo".
 On an episode of Colt Cabana's podcast, The Art of Wrestling, he explained that the decision to change his name came, when El Generico wanted to be called Player 1.
 Uno changed it around and picked the name Uno.
 He originally planned to learn Spanish after choosing the name.